P2 Explore: Efficient Exploration in Unknown Cluttered Environment with Floor Plan Prediction: Experiments

-The results of the proposed method in different scenes can be found in Fig. \ref{fig:case_study}.
+The qualitative results of the proposed method for prediction in different scenes can be found in Fig. \ref{fig:case_study}.
 We choose four typical scenes in the test set for evaluation.
 The areas of four scenes are 228.52, 604.84, 1126.44, and 2577.4\,m$^2$.
-In (a), the scene is relatively small in size, and only a few rooms are in the scene.
+In (a), the scene is relatively small, and only a few rooms are in the scene.
 Our methods can predict the existence of unseen rooms, while the detailed shapes are inaccurate.
-For (b), there are multiple small rooms in the scene, and our method can perform the prediction task successfully.
-In (c), we add various obstacles in the scene, and the denoising module starts to fail in predicting some of the floor plan. (d) has a complex structure, and room segmentation module begins to fail in some large rooms.
-Overall, our method can make reasonable predictions in various scenes and provide guidance for the downstream task.
+For (b) and (c), there are multiple small rooms in the scene. (d) has a complex structure.
+Overall, our method can make reasonable predictions in various scenes, and the predicted topology can represent the structures of the scenes.

+To provide a quantitative comparison with other methods, we compare our FPUNet with other architectures of neural networks.
+In \cite{shrestha2019learned}, Variational Autoencoders (VAE) with the ResNet \cite{he2016deep} architecture is used as the map predictor.
+Vision Transformer (ViT)\cite{dosovitskiy2020image} uses attention to capture information in the images, which is the SOTA network for some vision tasks.
+UNet \cite{ronneberger2015u} and UNet++ \cite{zhou2018unet++} are two popular frameworks for some tasks like segmentation.
+The implementation of VAE including loss function, input, and output follows \cite{shrestha2019learned}.
+The other NNs follow the same implementation of FPUNet.
+Due to the position of walls being more important for prediction, we use three metrics of walls for evaluation.
+The detailed results are presented in Table \ref{table:pre_res}.

+In this task, recall and precision are two conflicting metrics.
+A higher recall means that the NN makes more predictions, which inevitably leads to more incorrect predictions, thereby lowering precision.
+Among all the models, UNet achieves the best recall at 80.4\%, but its precision was only 70.1\%, indicating a large number of incorrect predictions.
+FPUNet achieved the best precision, meaning its predictions are the most accurate.
+We use the F1 score to provide a comprehensive evaluation of the NN's performance.
+FPUNet achieves the best result in terms of the F1 score.
+In addition, higher precision is also beneficial for subsequent exploration tasks.
+Since the NN provides more reliable prediction information, it can offer effective guidance for exploration.